This is not a neutral reflection. It is a deliberate intervention.

 If collaboration between academia and industry is to be meaningful, it cannot be treated as an unquestioned good.
 It must be conditional, transparent, and explicitly oriented towards improving labour conditions.
 Otherwise, there is a real risk that academic work—however unintentionally—contributes to the normalisation of the very inequalities it should be examining.
 There is also a broader question that remains largely unaddressed: what happens to those who are displaced or marginalised by technological change and deepening precarity?
 This cannot be answered through narratives of adaptability alone.

 For that reason, I choose to intervene and to speak out.
+I raise concerns and I hope to find answers to these urgent questions:

 About the author

 Fardous Bahbouh is a Researcher and Consultant specializing in Labour Rights, Public Policy, and the Political Economy of the Translation Industry.
-Her research is funded by Arts and Humanities Research Council (AHRC) / The White Rose College of the Arts and Humanities (WRoCAH).

 Leave a comment